theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/failure-and-rollback.md

 ```

 You should see:

-- stable ReplicaSet still running
+- the stable ReplicaSet running
-- canary ReplicaSet scaled down or reduced
+- the canary ReplicaSet scaled down or reduced

 ---

-## 4. How to Inspect the Failed AnalysisRun
+## 4. Inspect the Failed AnalysisRun

 ```bash
 kubectl get analysisruns -n project8-dev --sort-by=.metadata.creationTimestamp